-You may want to create separate personas for your current audience AND your ideal audience, to help you understand the nuances between each and how you can create content to better serve your ideal audiences needs and attract them to your blog.
+You may want to create separate personas for your current audience AND your ideal audience, to help you understand the nuances between each and how you can create content to better serve your ideal audience’s needs and attract them to your blog.

 If you’re finding your current audience is too hard to bottle into one persona, why not have multiple?
 Individual users come to your site with different needs, and they can’t always be summed up the same way.
 You may want to create a persona to represent an audience that converts less, but regularly accesses your content and engages, and another for your audience that converts well – both these audiences are gaining value, but have different motivations and requirements for your blog.

 You may even end up with two audience personas represent your own goals.
 You may have one persona that’s your actual, current blog readers, and another that’s your ideal audience.
 If you’re not connecting with those you’d really like to, use your ideal persona to guide your blog towards content and outcomes that closely interest them.
 You may realise that your blog delivers very different outcomes to what your ideal audience needs, and is attracting another readership group altogether – and that’s okay!
-Maybe you’ll be inspired to head down an entirely new route with content designed to serve your ideal readers better, or focus on improving your current readers experience.
+Maybe you’ll be inspired to head down an entirely new route with content designed to serve your ideal readers better, or focus on improving your current readers’ experience.

-You may also have multiple personas that have different individual needs, but can still benefit from content on your site – say you run a parenting blog that touches on many different aspects that are connected, but attract separate, narrower niche audiences.
+You may also have multiple personas that have different individual needs but can still benefit from the content on your site – say you run a parenting blog that touches on many different aspects that are connected, but attract separate, narrower niche audiences.
 Consider how different these audiences are, and whether they can both benefit from your current AND future content.

 Using Psychographics to Understand Your Audience

-Psychographics are qualitative measures – they cannot be be easily compared, or included in a statistics table.
+Psychographics are qualitative measures – they cannot be easily compared, or included in a statistics table.
 If you were defining your audience with a test, psychographics would be the written component – individual answers that don’t fit nicely into a ‘correct’ or ‘incorrect’ category.
 That doesn’t mean they’re hard for you to answer – and they can be far more beneficial than understanding demographics.
 They’re what really distinguishes your audience from any other, and helps establish the real connection between your content and their needs.
-Imagine your audience were writing a dating profile – do they like pina coladas?
+Imagine your audience was writing a dating profile – do they like pina coladas?
 Are they expecting their first child, or looking to DIY their home?
 What worries them at night, and what do they want to get out of life?
 We’re hoping no one’s dating profile is that intense, but you get the point!

 Think about the following points and combine them to create your final audience persona.